 *This oil is produced from unsprayed crops - meaning that it is organically grown but not certified.

 Botanical Name: Elettaria cardamomum

 Plant Origin: Guatemala

-Extraction Method: Hydrodiffusion from seeds (organic)
+Extraction Method: Hydrodiffusion from seeds (organically grown but not certified)

 Shelf Life: 4 years in proper storage conditions

 Storage: Store upright, lid tight, out of direct heat and sunlight